benman1/pipeline/README.md

 For now, pipeline steps are functions, i.e. they are static (no state).
 I might change this later.

 The pipeline can be defined in terms of transformations that get a vector and pass a vector (by reference, obviously).
-In the pipeline.cpp file, a file, pipeline.lst, is read that contains the processing steps:
+In the pipeline.cpp file, a file, pipeline.lst, is read that contains a processing step in each line; shared library file name and function are separated by space:
 ```bash
 step1.so step1
 ```